seung-lab/SEAMLeSS/training/README.md

 ### Fine-tuning
 An example invocation of training to fine-tune a network called 'matriarch_na3' would be:

-`python train.py --state_archive pt/matriarch_na3.pt --size 8 --lambda1 2 --lambda2 0.04 --lambda3 0 --lambda4 5 --lambda5 0 --mask_smooth_radius 75 --mask_neighborhood_radius 75 --lr 0.0003 --trunc 0 --fine_tuning --hm --padding 0 --vis_interval 5 --lambda6 1 fine_tune_example`
+`python train.py --state_archive pt/SOME_ARCHIVE.pt --size 8 --lambda1 2 --lambda2 0.04 --lambda3 0 --lambda4 5 --lambda5 0 --mask_smooth_radius 75 --mask_neighborhood_radius 75 --lr 0.0003 --trunc 0 --fine_tuning --hm --padding 0 --vis_interval 5 --lambda6 1 fine_tune_example`

+The `fine_tuning` flag essentially reduces the learning rate, trains all parameters together, and trains at the full resolution of the network.

 ### Training from scratch

-Relevant files:

 The key to training from scratch is identifying when the net is stuck in a minimium that it won't get out from.
 By far the most common minimum that rears its ugly head is the solution where the net simply outputs a vector field of all zeros. **This most commonly happens when the smoothness penalty is too large relative to the similarity penalty *OR* the learning rate is too large.** The network is particularly sensitive to this phenomenon early in training, because when training the top several layers of the network, the target image that we are matching too is extremely heavily downsampled.
 This downsampling reduces the dynamic range of the prediction and target images, which has the effect of increasing the smoothness penalty (because the MSE of a misalignment gets smaller if the values in the image are compressed).
 We've recently implemented a mitigation to this phenomenon by rescaling the images after downsampling to ensure they have the same dynamic range as the inputs, but it hasn't been tested thoroughly.

 ## Generating Data

+We have a hell of a lot of data.
+We can't train on all of it.
+Instead, we generate a dataset that is a random (hopefully representative) subsample of the tissue of interest.

 Datasets can be generated using `gen_stack.py`.
-A dataset has the shape (N,H,D,D).
+The output will be an A dataset has the shape (N,H,D,D).
 A single 'sample' is a stack of H consecutive sub-slices from some dataset.
 N is the number of samples, H is the height/number of slices per sample, D is the side length of each sample (currently we only work with square samples).

-Run `gen_stack.py` as `python gen_stack.py --count NUMBER_OF_SAMPLES --source CLOUD_VOLUME_PATH DATASET_NAME`, for example
-`python gen_stack.py --count 100 --source basil_v0/raw_image basil_v0`.
-This creates a training dataset of shape (100, 50,
-1152, 1152) at mip level 5, that is, 100 stacks of 50 slices of size 1152 x 1152.
-To change the number of slices per stack, image size, or mip level, pass the `--stack_height`, `--dim`, or `--mip` arguments.
-To generate the corresponding test set, pass the `--test` flag; samples are partitioned such that train samples come from (1 <= z < 800) and test samples come from (800 <= z < 1000).
+**Example:** Run `python gen_stack.py --count NUMBER_OF_SAMPLES --source CLOUD_VOLUME_PATH DATASET_NAME`, for example `python gen_stack.py --count 100 --source basil_v0/raw_image basil_v0`.
+This creates a training dataset of shape (100, 50, 1152, 1152) at mip level 5, that is, 100 stacks of 50 slices of size 1152 x 1152.

 ## Network Histories

 Using the net_hist tool (just type `nh` into the command line if you have my command line tools; `net_hist.py` if you don't), you can see the history of training for a particular network.
+You can change the parameters it shows if you tweak `net_hist.py`.

 ## Conventions and Quirks